IPv4 Broadcast Address: Purpose and Behavior in a Subnet

 Key Takeaways

-- The broadcast address is the last IP in a subnet, used to communicate with all hosts in that subnet.
+- The broadcast address is the last IP in a subnet, derived by setting all host bits to

-- Broadcast traffic is subnet-specific and does not cross subnet boundaries.
+1. - Broadcast traffic is subnet-scoped and does not cross subnet boundaries.

-- Devices in different subnets ignore broadcasts, even if physically connected.
+- Devices in different subnets ignore broadcast packets, ensuring logical separation.

-- The broadcast address is not assignable to any host.
+- The broadcast address is reserved and cannot be assigned to any host.

 Learn More